HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf237.md

 ### Practitioner Studio Dashboard - New widgets

 === "Containers"
-    The Practitioner Studio Dashboard includes two new widgets to enhance content management and project tracking capabilities: **My Projects** and **Tags & Keywords Manager**.For more information, refer to [Dashboard](../../build_sites/practitioner_studio/dashboard.md).
+    The Practitioner Studio Dashboard includes two new widgets to enhance content management and project tracking capabilities: **My Projects** and **Tags & Keywords Manager**.
+For more information, refer to [Dashboard](../../build_sites/practitioner_studio/dashboard.md).

 === "On-Premises"
-    The Practitioner Studio Dashboard includes two new widgets to enhance content management and project tracking capabilities: **My Projects** and **Tags & Keywords Manager**.For more information, refer to [Dashboard](../../build_sites/practitioner_studio/dashboard.md).
+    The Practitioner Studio Dashboard includes two new widgets to enhance content management and project tracking capabilities: **My Projects** and **Tags & Keywords Manager**.
+For more information, refer to [Dashboard](../../build_sites/practitioner_studio/dashboard.md).

 ## Digital Experience 8.5 and 9.0 Versions